opendatasoft/ods-documentation-landing-page/ods-tutorial/README.md

 ### The steps of the tutorial, i.e. the numbered elements

-:warning: For the steps of the tutorial, do not forget to separate the number and the text by an underscore "_".
+:warning: For the steps of the tutorial, do not forget to separate the number and the text by a plus "+".

 ```
 .. rst-class:: block-step